logicops/public/README.md

 Pursue more certifications [AI Focused]: Obtaining industry-recognized certifications will deepen my technical proficiency and ensure alignment with current best practices.
 Engage in Cross-Functional Collaboration: Working closely with other departments [Pro-serve team, for example] will provide a holistic understanding of our partners’ needs, allowing for more tailored and effective solutions.
 Helping Team Members: Sharing knowledge and experiences with colleagues will foster a culture of continuous learning and collective growth within the team.

+My ultimate goal in the cloud services space is to achieve proficiency in solution design and delivery, with the aim of securing a role as a Solutions Engineer within the company.
+To achieve this, I plan to actively engage with the Professional Services team, as I believe collaboration with them provides the right pathway to develop the necessary skills and experience.
+This focused effort will allow me to deepen my understanding of solution services while increasing my overall impact on the organisation.